anderlex/NSU_ComputingMath/README.md

 This repository contains programs that solve problems in computational mathematics.
+(2021-2023 years)